 Assante is Canaan: a mysterious gunfighter on the verge of blindness after years of Civil War combat.
 He roams through Mexico with a baby in tow that he’s sworn to protect.
 His destination is Los Portales, the home of the child’s new adoptive parents.
 During a stop-off at San Pedro, a U.S border town, he comes across a group of cavalry officers led by the beleaguered Sgt.
 Hastings (the excellent Adam Baldwin).
 The officers had been ordered to transport a shipment of silver, but now find themselves cornered by the nefarious Alacran (Robert Davi) and his stooges – yet they remain reluctant to utilise the services of the quick-drawing Canaan, who could well be the answer to their prayers…

-Doncaster born director Richard Spence had spent the previous decade establishing himself in television through a number of high-profile dramas for each of the three main broadcasters.
+Doncaster born director Richard Spence had spent the previous decade establishing himself in television through a number of high-profile dramas for each of the three main British broadcasters.
 For Blind Justice, he balances the demands of his first Stateside production with aplomb, even if, as he admits, the opportunity was a bit unexpected:

-“I had made a film called You, Me and Marley (1992) which was a film about joyriders in Northern Ireland,” remembers the director.
+“I had made a film called You, Me and Marley (1992) which was a film about joyriders in Northern Ireland,” says the director.
 “It went round the film festival circuit and picked up a few awards, and as a result of that, I was approached by an American agent to join an agency over there.
 Rather to my surprise, a few months later they sent me the script for Blind Justice.
-There I was in wet, foggy London, so what’s not to like about being offered a spaghetti western [laughs].”
+There I was in wet, foggy London – so what’s not to like about being offered a spaghetti western [laughs].”

 “Straight away I began to do a few recces in Mexico, but HBO was fresh off the back of a few budget overruns down there, so we were asked at quite short notice if we could move it to continental America.
 There was a limited number of states to choose from, owing to the shoot coming in the late winter, so in the end we plumped for Arizona.
 That led to a hectic ten days where the Arizona Film Commission lent us a plane to fly from place to place and check out all the old western towns.
 The place we found was in the Superstition Mountains, and it hadn’t been used since an Elvis movie, many, many years before.
-It had the bones of a great location though, and just needed a few buildings constructed – notably the church which was of course blown up at the end.”
+It had the bones of a great location though, and just needed a few buildings constructed – notably the church which was, of course, blown up at the end.”